Are Hibiscus Plants Poisonous to Dogs?

 Advertisement

-Beyond that, hibiscus is also poisonous to cats.
-This is particularly dangerous because felines are known for climbing on high shelves where houseplants sit and nibbling on leaves as part of their exploration and play.
+No, hibiscus is not generally poisonous to cats.
+However, as for dogs, the danger depends on the variety of hibiscus and how much is consumed.
+Felines are known for climbing on high shelves where houseplants sit and where they are likely to nibble on leaves as part of their exploration and play.
 Since there are so many different types of hibiscus and some hibiscus aren't pet-friendly, it's best to play it safe.
-Treat every hibiscus as poisonous.
-The quicker you intervene, the less likely your dog will experience severe illness.
+The ASPCA lists Rose of Sharon as non-toxic for cats, but it is safe to treat every hibiscus as poisonous.
+The quicker you intervene, the less likely your cat will experience severe illness.

 Advertisement